noelvissers/esp32-smart-clock/README.md

 - [Wish list](#wish-list)

 ## Features
 I called this project 'Smart Clock' but what does this exactly mean in this project?
-The clock in 'smart' in a way that it does a lot of things automatically, without the need of any user input.
+The clock is 'smart' in a way that it does a lot of things automatically, without the need of any user input.
 This results to the following features:
 - Displaying time and weather information
 Of course the most important feature of a clock: Displaying the time.
 Besides displaying time, the Smart Clock can display date, temperature, humidity and time with date in binary (when enabled and always in 24H format).
 ![Diffrent modes gif]()